-The program’s open grant competitions award grants to Polish non-governmental organizations for projects designed to share Polish experiences, especially in building civil society, strengthening social activities, promoting local government transformation, reforming education, and functioning of the free media.
-The maximum grant amount is $ 12,500.
-About 40 grants are awarded annually.
+The program’s open grant competitions award donations to Polish non-governmental organizations for projects designed to share experiences, especially in building civil society, social assistance, transformation of local government, education reform, and free media.
+The maximum grant amount is PLN 60,000.
+About 30 grants are awarded annually.

-Under the program, it is possible to apply for small travel grants which may be earmarked for project consultation before it is submitted, strengthening cooperation with a partner organization or evaluation of an implemented project.
-As part of a special path the “RITA” Program grants may be used for co-financing a larger project for which a given organization has been awarded a grant from other sources – Polish or foreign.
-However, such projects must comply with the “RITA” Program’s objectives as well as geographic and thematic areas of operation.
+As part of the program organizations may also apply for small travel grants which can be earmarked for project consultation with a foreign partner before the application for a regular grant is submitted, for strengthening cooperation with a partner organization or evaluation of an implemented project.
+Under a special grant path, “RITA” program grants may be used for co-financing a larger project for which a given organization had been awarded a grant from other sources – Polish or foreign.
+However, such projects must comply with objectives of the “RITA” program as well as geographic and thematic areas of its operations.

 The main grant competition is announced twice a year.
-Applications can be submitted by mid-March and by mid-October.
-Applications for travel grants and subsidies for larger projects are accepted on an on-going basis until the funds set aside for these activities are exhausted.
+Applications may be submitted by mid-March and by mid-October.
+Applications for travel grants and subsidies for larger projects are accepted on an on-going basis until the funds earmarked for those activities are exhausted.

 Starting from 2021, seasoned non-governmental organizations, i.e. managers of “RITA” projects, are welcome to apply for grants of up to PLN 100,000 under the “RITA – Partnership To Power” competition to continue their work.

 Additionally, the program also offers training opportunities and expert support to Polish NGOs and schools as well as assistance in establishing contacts and developing cooperation with foreign partners.
 Every two years meetings of the “RITA” program grant recipients, “Ambassadors of Transition in the Region,” are held.
 Information exchange between organizations and civic leaders is facilitated by the www.civicportal.org social networking site.
 The portal is also an e-learning platform offering training to Polish and foreign NGOs.